Author of The Climate Diet

 What does sustainable farming really mean?
 It means creating a model for future farming generations.
 It means promoting gender equity, supporting the community and regenerating the soil.
 Nicaragua is one of the poorest countries in Latin America, and Sol Simple works in marginalized communities, hiring single mothers and partnering with female farmers (almost a third of the farmers in their network are women.)
 They coordinate with local governments and schools so their employees and partners can learn new skills, and so their children can be educated—one of the best paths forward and out of poverty.

 In Sol Simple’s workshops for growers, soil is the main focus: rebuilding organic matter, restoring biodiversity, drawing down carbon, improving water filtration cycles, and increasing yield.
-In just 12 years, the collective has become a leader in Regenerative Organic (RO) farming practices and is now working toward Regenerative Organic Certification.
+In just 12 years, the collective has become a leader in organic and regenerative farming practices and is now working toward becoming Regenerative Organic Certified™.
 It’s a model for responsible business that we hope inspires others.

 Other Stories You Might Like